mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
-* (To optimize: Only for videos after analyzing the first image) Detect lane pixels around the detected line.
+* (To optimize: Only for videos after analyzing the first image) Detect lane pixels around the detected line of the previous image.
 * Determine the curvature of the lane and vehicle position with respect to the center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.